 Now might be a great time to purchase American Airlines flights for after the holidays.
 Since bankruptcy protection is normal for airlines, with Southwest being the only major carrier left never to have filed, there’s no reason to believe American Airlines’ services will be going away anytime soon.

-Published or updated November 29, 2011.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+Updated September 8, 2016 and originally published November 29, 2011.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.